inyong37/Study/_Computer/Software/Build.md

 GN is a meta-build system that generates build files for Ninja.

 ### *Bazel* | [Homepage](https://www.bazel.build/) | [Wiki (KR)](https://ko.wikipedia.org/wiki/%EB%B0%94%EC%A0%A4_(%EC%86%8C%ED%94%84%ED%8A%B8%EC%9B%A8%EC%96%B4)) | [GitHub](https://github.com/bazelbuild/bazel)
-Basel is an open source tool that enables software build and test automation.
+Bazel is an open source tool that enables software build and test automation.
 Google used and built Blaze, a build tool internally, and released and released part of the Blaze tool with Bazel, named Blaze's anagram.
 Bazel was first released in March 2015 and was beta tested until September 2015.

 Similar to build tools like Make, Apache Ant, or Apache Maven, Bazel uses a set of rules to build application software from source code.
 Rules and macros are written in the Skylark language, a subset of Python.
 There are basic rules for writing software written in Java, C, C++, Python, Objective-C and Bourne shell script programming languages.
 Bazel can create application software packages suitable for distribution for Android and iOS operating systems.